magicbug/Cloudlog/README.md

    ```

 2. Open the `.env` file and update the values to match your setup.
 The values from the `.env` file will be used to populate the database connection details on the install page.
 You should not need to change these unless your setup requires different values.

-   Note: The `DB_HOST` value in the `.env` file and on the install page should match the service name of the database in the `docker-compose.yml` file.
-For example, if the database service in `docker-compose.yml` is defined as db, then `DB_HOST` should be set as 'db'.
+   **Note:** Docker Compose creates a network for your application, and each service (container) in the Docker Compose file can reach each other via the service name.
+This is why the `DB_HOST` value in the `.env` file and on the install page should match the service name of the database in the `docker-compose.yml` file.
+For example, if the database service in `docker-compose.yml` is defined as `db`, then `DB_HOST` should be set as 'db'.
+This allows the application to communicate with the database service on its internal docker network.

 ## Starting the Development Environment